PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 Coding guidelines
 =================

+* Write short functions that do exactly one thing with no side effects.

 * Use NumPy_ array options instead of ``for`` loops to make code more compact, readable, and performant.